Live from the Forum MMXVIII: Background

 The recordings were released for sale on October 16, 2020, in several audio and video formats and in various configurations, including a super deluxe box set with Blu-ray, two CDs and four LPs.

-Former Eagles member, Randy Meisner, was present in the audience according to Timothy B. Schmit.
+At one point during the video, bassist Timothy B. Schmit (who made the bulk of the between-song announcements) tells the live audience that his predecessor Randy Meisner is in the house.
+However, Meisner is not shown on camera.